 Since Foxtel has the rights for The Walking Dead, you won’t be able to watch the show on Netflix anytime soon.
 While the series is available in the US, we can’t watch it Down Under.
 Not yet, anyway.
 Netflix is working towards providing subscribers with a truly global content library, but that’s unlikely to happen anytime soon.
 Until then, Foxtel is the only place to enjoy the AMC drama.

-The Walking Dead Season 9 Schedule and Replays
+The Walking Dead Season 9 Finale Schedule and Replays

 The sixteen episodes of the second part of Season 9 will air at the same time as the US – every Monday at 1:30pm on Showcase.
 If you can’t watch during that time, you can catch a replay in prime-time.
-Here’s the complete Australian broadcast schedule for the week of October 8, with every live airing and all Walking Dead 9 replays available for you and your family to enjoy:
+Here’s the complete Australian broadcast schedule for the season finale episode on April 1, with every live airing and all Walking Dead 9 replays available for you and your family to enjoy:

 Following the premiere broadcast each week, The Walking Dead will be available to watch whenever you want via Foxtel On Demand.
 Of course, you can also watch the Walking Dead online with Foxtel Now or steam the popular series with the Foxtel Go app.
 New episodes will air weekly.

 Stream The Walking Dead Live – 10 Days Free Trial Offer

 The FX channel is included in Foxtel Now’s Essentials Pack, which costs $25/month.
 Best of all, you can watch Foxtel Now absolutely free for ten days if you use the special 10-day trial offer that’s available.
 There’s no contract, so you can cancel anytime.